UK govt publishes action plan for journalists' safety - Press Gazette

 The National Police Chiefs’ Council has appointed a lead officer, Chief Constable Gavin Stephens, to take responsibility for crime against journalists at national level while every police force will be given access to a designated journalist safety liaison officer.

-Chief Constable Stephens said: “I’m committed to raising awareness within policing of the long term damaging impact that targeting journalists can have and will be doing so through my new role.
+Chief Constable Stephens said: “I’m committed to raising awareness within policing of the long-term damaging impact that targeting journalists can have and will be doing so through my new role.

 “The impact of these crimes is not just on individuals and their welfare but also on press freedom itself, which has to be upheld and protected.”